 peed the process up by two methods.

-Firstly, ensure the jewellery is not too long and irritating the piercing – if it is, you can try adding a silicone disc to the jewellery to help compress the piercing site and reduce the fluid build up.
+Firstly, ensure the jewellery is of high quality, mirror polished, internally threaded or threadless and importantly – not too long!
+This will be irritating the piercing – if it is too long, Pop in for a downsize and/or you can try adding a silicone disc to the jewellery to help compress the piercing site and reduce the fluid build up.

 Scarring – what can I do?

 Jewellery in a wound means the body has a lot more work to do to heal.
 It takes much longer to heal a piercing with jewellery in it than it would a normal wound, and the area will likely swell regularly throughout the healing period.
 Both of these factors can increase the risk of your body producing excess scarring.
 This is most common in darker skin types but can affect anyone, anywhere on the body.